dnovac/shelves/README.md

 # wishlistR
-Add your wishlist, share it with your friends and strategize your next gift to your friends
+Add your wishlist, share it with your friends and strategize your next gift to your friends.

+## Docker
+* Run `docker-compose up` or `docker-compose up --build`
+* Will start the app on localhost:8080, postgresdb:5432 and pgAdmin on localhost:5555

 ## Scripts